PLEASE SHARE ELECTRONICALLY ♻ DO

 beer, and other routine items can be sourced locally, less energy is consumed

-the shipment does, but flying food from distant countries rarely makes sense
+impact than the shipment does, but flying food from distant countries rarely

-from an environmental standpoint.
-I love Germany, the Netherlands, France, Spain, New
+makes sense from an environmental standpoint.
+I love Germany, the Netherlands, France,

-produces some of the best beer and wine on the planet!
+of the best beer and wine on the planet!
 Vodka from Russia?
-NFW,
+NFW, for obvious

-for obvious reasons.
-Tito’s vodka is better than all the others and it’s made
+reasons.
+Tito’s vodka is better than all the others and it’s made in the USA.

 Plant trees.
 Or donate to an organization that does.
 Or volunteer with an